RBLG/Grapher/README.md

 ### How to install:

-work in progress, so far you have to:
+you can either:
 - clone the repo
 - open GrapherVST/GrapherVST.sln with Visual Studio
-- build GrapherVST
+- build GrapherVST as Release
+- use it by opening GrapherVST/bin/x64/Release/net5.0-windows/deploy/GrapherVST.dll with your daw
+or:
+- download the release zip
-- you can now use it by opening GrapherVST/bin/x64/Debug/net5.0-windows/deploy/GrapherVST.dll
+- use it by opening GrapherVST.dll with your daw

 ### How to use:
 Grapher is composed of multiple modules. you can chain modules by using the Input setting